Houston police urge witnesses to help in fatal shooting of Migos rapper Takeoff

 Houston police chief Troy Finner has said he has received many calls praising Takeoff as a “great young man” as he confirmed the Migos rapper was shot dead at the age of 28.

-During a press conference streamed online on Tuesday evening, Mr Finner said the US hip hop artist, real name Kirsnick Khari Ball, was pronounced dead at the scene outside a Houston bowling alley earlier today.
+During a press conference streamed online on Tuesday evening (1 November), Mr Finner said the US hip hop artist, real name Kirsnick Khari Ball, was pronounced dead at the scene outside a Houston bowling alley earlier today.

 He added that no arrests had been made yet but called on witnesses to come forward with information.